-With Remo Recover, you can restore various types of files.
-The handy program recognizes the following ones:
+With Remo Recover, you can restore various types of files, including:

 - Photos: JPEG, RAW, CR2, ORF, NEF, ORF, RAF, SR2, TIFF, TIF, PNG, XCF, DNG, MOS, MCD, VWX, MEF, WP, CDR, PM, PCX, MNG, TGA, BMP, GIF, PSD, PDD, CRW, MRW, DCR, JP2, MSP, WMF, DNG, ERF, and others